 iii.
 “Did not ‘the heavens praise the wonders of Jehovah,’ when a choir of angels descended from above, to sing an anthem, at the birth of Christ?
 And how must the celestial courts have resounded with the hallelujahs of those blessed spirits, when they again receive their King, returning in triumph from the conquest of his enemies?”
 (Horne)

 b.
-Who in the heavens can be compared to the LORD: God’s greatness means that He is also incomparable.
-He is not to be measured on the scale used to measure the greatness of men or even angels (perhaps the sense of sons of the mighty).
+Who in the heavens can be compared to the LORD?
+God’s greatness means that He is also incomparable.
+He is not to be measured on the scale used to measure the greatness of men or even angels (if sons of the mighty refers to angelic beings).

 i.
 God’s incomparability is an aspect of His holiness.
-The sense of holy is apartness, that God is incomparably greater than all created things.
+Holy means apartness; God is incomparably greater than all created things.

 c.
-God is greatly to be feared in the assembly of the saints: Understanding the incomparability (holiness) of God should bring forth a sense of awe and praise from His people, especially as they collectively gather.
+God is greatly to be feared in the assembly of the saints: Understanding the incomparability (holiness) of God should bring forth a sense of awe and praise from His people, especially as they meet together.
 He is to be held in reverence by all those around Him.

 i.
 “Irreverence is rebellion.
 Thoughts of the covenant of grace tend to create a deeper awe of God.”
 (Spurgeon)

 d.
-Who is mighty like You, O LORD: Ethan continued his meditation on the incomparability of God with attention to His might, expressed in His ability to control unruly creation.
-This unruly creation is described as the raging of the sea and the defeat of the proud creature Rahab.
+Who is mighty like You, O LORD?
+Ethan continued his meditation on the incomparability of God with attention to His might, expressed in His ability to control unruly creation.
+This unruly creation is described as the raging of the sea and the defeat of Rahab.

 i.
-“The extent of the ocean, the multitude of this waves, and their fury when excited by a storm, render it, in that state, the most tremendous object in nature.”
+“The extent of the ocean, the multitude of the waves, and their fury when excited by a storm, render it, in that state, the most tremendous object in nature.”
 (Horne)

 ii.
 “The ruling of the raging of the sea, the stilling of the stormy waves, and the breaking and scattering of the might of Egypt are used by the psalmist to illustrate the omnipotence of Jehovah, before which the mightiest monarchy on earth had no more power than if it had been a corpse.”
 (Spurgeon)

 i.
-The name Rahab means proud one, and in Canaanite mythology the sea god Yam was subdued and the sea serpent Rahab was killed at creation.
-Here, as in Job 26:12-13 (which perhaps Ethan had in mind), this Canaanite mythology is co-opted and transformed.
+The name Rahab means proud one, and in Canaanite mythology the sea god Yam was subdued, and the sea serpent Rahab was killed at creation.
+Here, as in Job 26:12-13 (which perhaps Ethan had in mind), this Canaanite mythology is transformed and used to teach.

 iii.
-In the ancient times Middle East there were many popular legends about the gods who combated different hostile deities in order to create the earth.
-Ethan, Asaph, Job, and Isaiah took some of these stories and made Yahweh the hero of them.
-Therefore, it is Yahweh who rules the raging of the sea, when ancient legends said that Tiamat (the Deep) was the chaotic goddess defeated by the hero god Marduk (Bel), or Yam (the Sea) who was defeated by Baal.
+In the ancient Middle East, there were many legends about the gods who fought other gods in creating the earth.
+Ethan, Asaph, Job, and Isaiah may have known those stories and used them to draw attention to the true God, Yahweh.
+It is Yahweh who rules the raging of the sea, even though ancient legends said that Tiamat (the Deep) was the chaotic goddess defeated by the hero god Marduk (Bel), or that Yam (the Sea) was defeated by Baal.
 It is Yahweh who cuts Rahab in pieces, not Marduk or Baal.

 v.
-Satan is often represented as a dragon or a serpent (Genesis 3; Revelation 12 and 13) and the sea is thought of as a dangerous or threatening place in the Jewish mind (Isaiah 57:20; Mark 4:39; Revelation 21:1).
+Satan is often represented as a dragon or a serpent (Genesis 3; Revelation 12 and 13), and the sea is thought of as a dangerous or threatening place in the Jewish mind (Isaiah 57:20; Mark 4:39; Revelation 21:1).
 It’s possible that Rahab is another serpent-like manifestation of Satan, who was the original proud one (Rahab).
-It is also possible that Leviathan describes the same creature (as in Job 3:8, Job 41:1, Psalm 74:14, and Isaiah 27:1).
+It is also possible that Leviathan refers to the same creature (as in Job 3:8, Job 41:1, Psalm 74:14, and Isaiah 27:1).

 vii.
 “A study of the Old Testament names for the well-known Canaanite mythological sea monsters like Rahab shows how purposefully the Old Testament authors used the language to enrich their own poetic conceptions of the supremacy of the one and only true God.”
 (Smick)